Epicodus-Curriculum/career-services-full-stack/student-success-skills.md

 ### Tips, Tricks, & Tools to Stay on Track

 There is a lot of material to cover in a short amount of time, and it can be easy for things like resubmissions or deadlines to fall through the cracks.
 Using all of the tools at your disposal (like calendars, planners, and reminder apps, etc.) rather than just relying on memory means one less thing for you to have to keep track of.
 This allows you to focus on completing the task at hand, rather than trying to remember if you got everything done.
-It also helps you avoid burnout, since you’re using less mental energy on juggling tasks.
+It also helps you avoid burnout, since you're using less mental energy on juggling tasks.

 Here are a few tips to stay organized at Epicodus: